 There are various publications on Medium and here’s how to find publications that will help you get new readers:

 Let’s say you want to publish content about startups.
-Head over to Medium and search for publications about startup.
+Head over to Medium and search for publications about startups.

 These are publications are related to startups.
 Let’s see what type of content these publications publish.

 These are the articles published on Startup Grind publication on Medium.